 Prior to designing my own power supplies, I did a market research and was surprised to find strikingly cheap offerings on the Chinese market.
 In this article, I share my ideas regarding those offerings and compare such designs to my own designs.

-While it seems tempting to buy one of the cheap Chinese modules, the risk of receiving assemblies that possibly are made of counterfeit components is too high in my opinion and I don't want to risk building a bomb instead of an amplifier.
+While it seems tempting to buy one of the cheap Chinese modules, the risk of receiving assemblies that possibly are made of counterfeit components is too high in my opinion and I don't want to risk catastrophic failure of the power supply due to exploding capacitors.